- 18 Best Things to Do in Boston in Winter (2023/2024) - October 18, 2023

 Simply put, this understated city has something for everyone.
-So whether you’re planning a solo sojourn, a trip for two, or a group getaway, head to central Connecticut to learn why the “Hartbeat” has heart!
+So whether you’re planning a solo sojourn, a trip for two, or a group getaway, head to central Connecticut’s Hartford to learn why the “Hartbeat” has heart!

 City sophistication meets small-state charm

 You won’t want to miss the Wadsworth Atheneum, the oldest continuously-running public art museum in the United States.
 Home to over 50,000 works of art, the Wadsworth has works from artists including Salvador Dali and Carravaggio.
-The museum also features contemporary themes; “Protest and Promise” and “Savor: A Revolution in Food Culture” are two current exhibits.
+The museum also features contemporary themes with changing exhibits, so visiting the Wadsworth Atheneum doesn’t ever get boring!

-If theater is your thing, you can’t bypass the chance to see a pre-Broadway premiere at the Bushnell.
-Located in downtown Hartford, this historic theater sells tickets that are often a fraction of the price you would pay in New York City.
-Programming begins again in early 2021.
-Don’t miss out on the spectacle!
+If you’re visiting Hartford and theater is your thing, you can’t bypass the chance to see a pre-Broadway premiere at the Bushnell.
+Located in downtown Hartford CT, this historic theater sells tickets that are often a fraction of the price you would pay in New York City.
+Check out The Bushnell website to find things to see in Hartford while you’re there.

 Mark Twain House & Harriet Beecher Stowe Center